michielbdejong/tripledoc/docs/writing-a-solid-app/1-authentication.md

 ---
 id: 1-authentication
-title: Step 1: identifying the user
+title: Step 1: Identifying the user
 ---

 The starting point for any Solid Web App is to obtain the user's _WebID_.
 The WebID is a URL at